 From product development and sourcing to accounts and marketing, they have to be involved everywhere.
 Not to forget that they have personal lives as well and they want to have the much needed work-life balance too.

 Amidst the roller-coaster ride, the biggest challenge entrepreneurs face is not having enough time to complete their daily tasks.

 No matter what they do, there can’t be more than 24 hours and seven days in a week.
 And even if they go hard on clocking a lot of hours every day, it won’t do any good.

 A recent study reveals that in an 8-hour workday, most people are effective for only 3 hours or less.
 So where does the rest of 5 hours go?

 So let’s face it.

 You can’t manage your time well just by working hard.
 You need to be effective in managing and hacking your time, so you get maximum out of every minute of your day.

-Top entrepreneurs never underestimate the importance of time management because they know that the more they focus on time management, the better the outcome will be for them.
+Time management for entrepreneurs is never underestimated by top entrepreneurs because they know that the more they focus on effective time management tips, the better the outcome will be for them.

-To help entrepreneurs like you, we have compiled a list of 27 time management tips that will make you more effective at work – on top of being productive.
+In this time management article, we have compiled a list of 27 time management tips for entrepreneurs that will make them more effective at work – on top of being productive.

 1. Start Your Day Earlier